rbrahul/honey-toast/README.md

 A framework agnostic notification UI library that offers tons of customization, designs and animations.

 ## Demo and Playground:
-You can play with different animations and designs [View Demo with Playground.](https://rbrahul.github.io/honey-toast).
+Play with different animations and designs [View Demo with Playground.](https://rbrahul.github.io/honey-toast).
 You can just copy the generated code and start using inside your project.

 ## Documentation
 Here is the complete API [Documentation.](https://github.com/rbrahul/honey-toast-doc).